 To alert users to this change in the ICD coding scheme, the file structure of the 2015 NRD differs from the annual files for other data years.
 In the 2015 NRD, the first three quarters of data (with ICD-9-CM codes) are stored separately from the fourth quarter of data (with ICD-10-CM/PCS codes).
 In addition, the names of diagnosis- and procedure-related data elements under ICD-10-CM/PCS have been changed to identify the coding scheme.

-Data elements based on the AHRQ software tools that are derived from ICD-10-CM/PCS codes are not included in the fourth quarter data, but beta versions of the programs to assign the HCUP Tools are available for download on the HCUP Tools & Software section of the HCUP-US Web site.
+Data elements based on the AHRQ software tools that are derived from ICD-10-CM/PCS codes are not included in the fourth quarter data, but the AHRQ software tools are available for download on the HCUP-Tools & Software section of the HCUP-US website.
+The Tools Loading tutorial is available to users interested in applying the AHRQ software tools at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.